DeveloperAlly/typescript-fevm-hardhat-wallaby-hyperspace-deploy-example/README.md

 export default config;
 ```

 The working task for deploying my Greeter.sol contract to Wallaby looks like the below and is found in the tasks/deploy.ts script.
-I used tasks because I wanted to try their versatility out no special reason outside this - there's no reason this couldn't operate in a scripts/deploy script instead.
+I used tasks because I wanted to try their versatility out no special reason outside this.
+There's also a scripts/deployGreeter.ts script if thats more your jam.
 This is run with ```npx hardhat deploy:Greeter-Wallaby --greeting "Bonjour, le Monde"``` I could probably extend this to add a network param in future too

 ```